 Over the course of sixty years or so, he published around 30 books, at least a dozen tracts, and more than 800 articles in support of YEC.
-He served as editor of two short-lived young-earth creationist journals in 1905 and 1906 (sadly, no known copies of either exist today), and he founded the very first (and short-lived) young-earth creationist society —with its own journal.
-He even directly trained, and/or heavily influenced several well-known creationists of the middle 20th century, like Harold Clark, Frank Marsh (founder of what we now call baraminology), and Clifford Burdick.
+He served as editor of two short-lived young-earth creationist journals in 1905 and 1906.
+Sadly, no known copies of either exist today.
+He also founded the very first (and short-lived) young-earth creationist society —with its own journal.
+He even directly trained, and/or heavily influenced several well-known creationists of the middle 20th century.
+This includes Harold Clark, Frank Marsh (founder of what we now call baraminology), and Clifford Burdick.

 Similarities to Modern Creationism

-Price also believed that God would reveal a scientific (deductive) case for scriptural truth built on demonstrable facts of nature that would leave people in the end times ‘without excuse.’
-He argued that the difference between creationists and evolutionists has nothing to do with the data itself, but the interpretation of that data itself differs (Dr. Wise takes issue with this, as he argues that since “Scripture functions as both a potential falsifiability criterion for scientific theories and a starting point for science, then Scripture is—or ought to be—data.
-This means that creationists and noncreationists do not use the same data.
+Price also believed that God would reveal a scientific (deductive) case for scriptural truth built on demonstrable facts of nature.
+This would leave people in the end times ‘without excuse.’
+He argued that the difference between creationists and evolutionists has nothing to do with the data itself.
+It has to do with the interpretations of that data.
+(Dr. Wise takes issue with this.
+He argues that since “Scripture functions as both a potential falsifiability criterion for scientific theories and a starting point for science, then Scripture is—or ought to be—data.
+This means that creationists and non-creationists do not use the same data.
 Creationists use—or ought to use—more data than the non-creationist”).

 Finally, let us review the similarities between Price’s position on the dispersion of humans after the Flood and those adhered to by modern-day creationists.
 Though assigning most fossils to the Flood, he attributed the human (and ape) fossil record to post-Flood times.
-He considered Cro-Magnon, neanderthals, Piltdown Man and Homo erectus to be degenerate descendants of Noah, but Cro-Magnon to be physically superior to modern humans.
+He considered Cro-Magnon, neanderthals, Piltdown Man, and Homo erectus to be degenerate descendants of Noah, but Cro-Magnon to be physically superior to modern humans.